The Safe Babies Court Team™

 There are implementation guides or manuals for The Safe Babies Court Team™ as listed below:

-The guidebook covers the many lessons learned from implementing SBCT in 20+ communities.
-In addition, there is a detailed user’s guide for the SBCT database that collects information about the children and families served in each site.
-Contact the program representative for information on how to obtain them.
+A Guide to Implementing the Safe Babies Court Team Approach is available from the ZERO TO THREE Bookstore.
+The guidebook covers the many lessons learned from implementing the SBCT approach in 20+ communities.
+In addition, there is a detailed user’s guide for the SBCT database that collects information about the children and families served in each site, which is available with the execution of an SBCT database license.

 Research on How to Implement the Program

 Research has not been conducted on how to implement The Safe Babies Court Team™.